adamtew/breakout/README.md

 > This is a remake of the classic arcade game Breakout.
 Developed using C++ with OpenGL.
 Most of the code was found following [this](https://learnopengl.com/#!In-Practice/2D-Game/Breakout) tutorial.

-### Usage
+### Build

-> The source code is not completely cross-platform, but it has been tested on macOS and Windows.
+The source code is not completely cross-platform, but it has been tested on macOS and Windows.
 To build from source enter the following:

 ```
 git clone https://github.com/adamtew/breakout.git